janekx21/BrickIt/README.md

 	- spawner block info pause
 		- should show player direction in paused play
-- level chapters
-	- add block per chapter
+    - block animations in general
 - timer, how long did you need for the level and score
 - combo counter
 - kenny credits
 - credits screen
 - blocks
+	- two hit block
 	- claw death block
 	- one way block
 	- gate block